Fast-Moving Kincade Fire Forces Evacuations Near Geyserville In Sonoma County

 Evacuations have been issued to communities east of Geyserville, Sonoma County officials said on social media.

-The immediate evacuation order includes Geysers Road to Highway 128, Pine Flat Road and Red Winery Road.
+The immediate evacuation order includes all roads east of Highway 128 to Geyserville, Pine Flat Road, Red Winery Road, Alexander Mountain Road and all roads off of River Road.
+River Rock Casino was also evacuated.

 There is an evacuation warning for northern Healdsburg and Geyserville.
-Officials didn’t say if any structures were threatened as of 10:40 p.m.
+The fire jumped Geysers Road and was burning below it, closer to homes, near 1 a.m.

 Timelapse of the #KincadeFire. 🔥 Active fire behavior being observed.
 View from GeyserPeak Cam 📹@sonomawater #cafire #cawx pic.twitter.com/jqA1S7xiY5